COVID-19 Resources for the Portland Community

-The Mac’s List team is committed to compiling, curating, and sharing resources for Portland residents, job seekers, employers, and parents.
-If you have a COVID-19 resource you would like us to add to this list, please send us an email: firstname.lastname@example.org.
+As we navigate year two of COVID-19, the Mac’s List team will continue to share resources for Portland residents, job seekers, employers, and parents.
+If you have a COVID-19 resource you would like us to add to this list, please send us an email at firstname.lastname@example.org.

 Resources for Portland Residents

-- Get the latest updates on how you can stay healthy, what the City of Portland is doing to combat the spread of the virus, and updates from Mayor Wheeler here.
+- Get the latest updates on what the City of Portland is doing to combat the virus’s spread and updates from Mayor Wheeler here.

-- 211 is the go-to public phone number to get information about coronavirus.
+- 211 is the go-to public phone number to get COVID-19 information.
 Please call 211 or 1-866-698-6155 if you are experiencing symptoms, want to know your treatment options, or for more information about prevention and transmission of the virus.

-- The NAACP has put together a guide to the equity implications of the COVID-19 crisis, you can read that here, or listen in to their town hall to learn more about the impact on communities of color.
+- The NAACP put together a guide to the equity implications of the COVID-19 crisis.
+You can read that here.

-- For veterans, click here for updates on the VA’s response for veterans with symptoms and updates on veterans patients with COVID-19.
+- For veterans, click here for updates on the VA’s response for veterans with symptoms and updates on veteran patients with COVID-19.

-- Click here to find more resources for freelance artists, and those interested in supporting the independent artist community.
-This includes, but is not limited to, actors, designers, producers, technicians, stage managers, musicians, composers, choreographers, visual artists, filmmakers, craft artists, teaching artists, dancers, writers & playwrights, photographers, and more.
+- Click here to find resources for freelance artists, and those interested in supporting the independent artist community.
+This includes actors, designers, producers, technicians, stage managers, musicians, composers, choreographers, visual artists, filmmakers, craft artists, teaching artists, dancers, writers and playwrights, photographers, and more.

-- Know that pantries and food assistance sites across the state remain open — with increased cleaning and changes in service to help minimize contact among groups of people.
-The Oregon Food Bank’s food finder has a map of local pantries providing groceries, meals, produce and other free food services.
+- The Oregon Food Bank’s food finder has a map of local pantries providing groceries, meals, produce, and other free food services.

-- Amid the pandemic, local nonprofit Blanchet House is offering to-go meals and continuing to offer essential services to the homeless, low-income, elderly and the vulnerable in our community.
-Find out their latest updates on COVID-19 and discover how you can get involved to help our city during this time of crisis.
+- Amid the pandemic, local nonprofit Blanchet House has offered to-go meals and continued to provide essential services to the homeless, low-income, elderly, and vulnerable in our community.
+You can find out their latest updates on COVID-19 and discover how you can get involved to help our community.